-Art advisors can also help by advising on the framing, lighting and conditions in which to store the artwork for the perfect storage and display solutions.
+Art advisors can also help by advising on the framing, lighting, and conditions in which to store the artwork for the perfect storage and display solutions.

 Many art advisors will have a type of art that they specialise in.
-Therefore, you need to be matched with the right type of advisor who can meet your needs specifically, and help you with what you are looking for while accommodating your art tastes.
+Therefore, you need to be matched with the right type of advisor who can meet your needs specifically and help you with what you are looking for while accommodating your art tastes.

 How Can I Benefit From an Art Advisor?

-You will benefit from having an art advisor if you are wanting to invest in or purchase art.
+You will benefit from having an art advisor if you want to invest in or purchase art.
 This is because the art market and the art world can be difficult to navigate, so having an expert in the art field by your side can help you when making important investment decisions.

-Art Advisor vs Art Dealer – What’s the Difference?
+Art Advisor vs Art Dealer: What’s the Difference?

 An advisor and a dealer are compensated from different sides.
-The fee for an art dealer comes from the sale of the artwork whereas an art advisor’s fee comes from the paying client.
+The fee for an art dealer comes from the sale of the artwork, whereas an art advisor’s fee comes from the paying client.

 An Art Advisor’s Process

-When identifying an art advisor to help you with buying art, there are likely to be the following main steps to the process.
+When identifying an art advisor to help you with buying art, there are likely to be the following main steps to the process: